 “Even though the three candidates were men, the election was no longer gender neutral.
-Women are aware that they have power,” says activist Nimo Ali, who was in Somaliland lobbying the presidential candidates to commit to ending FGM.
+Women are aware that they have power,” says activist Nimco Ali, who was in Somaliland lobbying the presidential candidates to commit to ending FGM.

 All three candidates, including the winner President Muse Bihi, signed a pledge to bring in legislation to end FGM.

-“I think this government is supportive, and things have changed for the better since the election,” says Nimo, a 35-year-old activist and member of NAFIS network, an umbrella organization that advocates for anti-FGM policy in Somaliland and offers reproductive health education and support to women who have been affected by FGM.
+“I think this government is supportive, and things have changed for the better since the election,” says Nimo Marjaan, a 35-year-old activist and member of NAFIS network, an umbrella organization that advocates for anti-FGM policy in Somaliland and offers reproductive health education and support to women who have been affected by FGM.